Ecotrust/madrona/docs/sidebar.rst

     ruin the layout of the entire application.

 There is one nuance to pay attention to here.
 Sidebar content is likely to be loaded multiple times.
-The MarineMap client-side modules will add any new style tags it finds to the page when sidebar content is rendered, but this could end up creating a lot of redundant tags.
+The Madrona client-side modules will add any new style tags it finds to the page when sidebar content is rendered, but this could end up creating a lot of redundant tags.
 In this example, the style tag has an ID attribute of ``chartStyle``.
-This ID could be any value, and MarineMap will check if a panel includes style tags with an ID.
+This ID could be any value, and Madrona will check if a panel includes style tags with an ID.
 If another style tag with this ID is already in the document, it will be ignored.

 It is highly recommended that you include ID attributes in style tags to reduce the number of style tags added to the main document.

-The MarineMap client modules will handle multiple style tags in sidebar content, which can be useful for dynamic css.
+The Madrona client modules will handle multiple style tags in sidebar content, which can be useful for dynamic css.
 Say you have some generic styles that apply to all panels that a view renders, but there are also some dynamic styles that need to be added to the document each time.
 A solution is to